Skip to main

 • On-campus employment must end with the program end date.

 • While students are not required to have an employer when OPT is requested in SEVIS, students authorized for post-completion OPT are expected to be employed.
 A student on post-completion OPT can be unemployed for a total of 90 days.
+An OPT tracker tool provided by Interstride can help you calculate your days of unemployment.

 • A student whose record lacks employer information is considered unemployed.